12 offshore wind farms that have previously been refused approval will now have to go through a new case processing. This is reported by Finans.

-- We now have the Energy Complaints Board's word that the Energy Agency should have carried out a concrete assessment of our open door projects, writes Andreas Karhula Lauridsen in a written comment to Finance.
+- We now have the Energy Complaints Board's word that the Danish Energy Agency should have carried out a specific assessment of our open door projects, writes Andreas Karhula Lauridsen in a written comment to Finans.

-The open door scheme, which is now closed, made it possible to build offshore wind farms on Danish marine areas without support - but also without payment for using the areas.
+The open door scheme, which is now closed, made it possible to build offshore wind farms in Danish sea areas without support - but also without payment for using the areas.
+The scheme was put on hold because, according to the civil service, it conflicted with EU rules on state aid.

 /ritzau/